Willo Perron

 EO

-You survived the makings of Montreal.
+You lived through the making of Montreal.

 WP

-Yeah.
-But everybody was super cultured—and broke.
+Yes, but everybody was super cultured, and broke.

 EO